Fortnite World Cup: History

 Epic Games had launched Fortnite in its original planned form, now known as Fortnite: Save the World, as an early access title in July 2017, around the same time that the first influential battle royale game, PlayerUnknown's Battlegrounds (PUBG) was released.
 Inspired by this, Epic created a variation of Fortnite and released it as Fortnite Battle Royale in September 2017.
 While free-to-play, the game was supported by microtransactions.
 Fortnite Battle Royale rapidly became popular, and by June 2018, with the game ported to computer, consoles, and mobile devices, had reached 125 million players.
 Total 2018 revenue for Fortnite Battle Royale was estimated at $2.4 billion by analysis firm SuperData Research.
 Epic designated US$100 million of these revenues to position Fortnite Battle Royale as an esport.

 The inaugural Fortnite World Cup was first announced in February 2019.
 While Epic planned to run the event in 2020, the COVID-19 pandemic led Epic to cancel the event for the year, though will still hold other Fortnite seasonal championship events known as Fortnite Champion Series.
+The event would later also not return in 2021 also due to the COVID-19 pandemic, and in subsequent years since 2022 despite the effects of the COVID-19 pandemic having receded.